-Hi there.
-I am Howard Chen, a first year graduate student at Northwestern University’s Department of Earth & Planetary Science, and associated with the Center for Interdisciplinary Research & Exploration in Astrophysics.
+Hi there!
+My name is Howard Chen and I am a second year graduate student at Northwestern University’s Department of Earth & Planetary Science, associated with the Center for Interdisciplinary Research & Exploration in Astrophysics.
 Before arriving to NU, I graduated with a B.A in physics at Boston University in May 2016.

 I was born in Taipei, Taiwan, to a doctor and an ecologist.
 I spent my childhood in beautiful Burnaby, Vancouver, one of the suburbs in Canada’s West Coast.
 I moved back to Taiwan in middle school and then came to the US for college, and now for graduate school here at Northwestern.

 I am interested in research topics driven by cornerstone questions at the intersection between Earth science, planetary science, and astronomy.
-I have worked on exoplanet structure and climate modeling of Earth-like planets with such people as Dr. Leslie Rogers and Dr. James Kasting.
+I have worked on exoplanet structure, climate modeling, and planetary astrophysics with scientists such as Dr. Leslie Rogers, Dr. James Kasting, and Dr. Abraham Loeb.
 I was also a part of the IRTF/Cornell exoplanet observational campaign.

-Now, I am primarily working with Dr. Daniel Horton on modeling climate of Earth and terrestrials planets around Sun-like Stars.
+Now, I am primarily working with climate scientist Dr. Daniel Horton on modeling the atmospheres of Earth-like and terrestrials planets around low-mass stars.

 Please see my Google Scholar page for a list of my recent publications.